 #1.
 Choose Your Topic Wisely

-No one wants to show up at your webinar if you choose a mainstream, overused topic.
-People always strive and are curious about up-to-date topics that briefly talk about the latest trends.
+No one wants to attend your webinar if you choose a mainstream, overused topic.
+People always strive and are curious about up-to-date topics that briefly discuss the latest trends.

 Therefore, you need to find out what topics your audiences are interested in and excited to learn about.

-The best way to choosing the perfect topic is by having a solid understanding of your potential attendees’ pain points and the trendiest solutions you can offer them.
-An attendee will only show up to your webinar if the topic you choose answers a question to which they still haven’t found a satisfactory answer.
+The best way to choose the perfect topic is by solidly understanding your potential attendees’ pain points and the trendiest solutions you can offer them.
+An attendee will only attend your webinar if the topic you choose answers a question to which they still haven’t found a satisfactory answer.

-Avoid using the webinar to purely promote your business and brag about the awesome features your products have to offer.
+Avoid using the webinar to promote your business and brag about the awesome features your products offer.
 No one likes to be sold to.
-So, remember, you need to offer value through your topics in the first place to entice more attendees for your webinar.
+So, remember, you need to offer value through your topics in the first place to entice more attendees to your webinar.

 #2.
 Offer Incentives

 Giving away extra perks during your webinar is also a light-heard way to add more value to your webinar presentation to strengthen your relationship with your attendees.
 When they receive something valuable for free, they will be more inclined to want to repay you.
-This way, they will encourage themselves to come back to your next webinar and become return attendees.
+This will encourage them to return to your next webinar and become return attendees.

 #3.
 Go Social